spilliams/terraform-modules/terraform/modules/static-site/README.md

     for now.
   - adds new outputs `hosted_zone_id` and `name_servers` so that callers can route traffic to this site.
+  - adds a new output `cloudfront_domain` so that users can troubleshoot new sites.
 - v0.2.0:
   - removes the Route53 Hosted Zone and Certificate from provisioned resources (see `modules/tld`)